How to Cut Whole Chicken Wings into Flats and Drumettes

 Recipe Tips and Notes

 • Dry the wings: Pat the chicken wings dry with paper towels before cutting.
-This improves your grip and makes the process safer and easier.
+This improves your grip, making the process safer and easier.

-• Use a sharp knife: A sharp chef’s knife is crucial for clean cuts and safety.
-Dull knives require more force, increasing the risk of slips and injuries.
+• Use a sharp knife: A sharp chef’s knife is key for clean cuts and safety.
+Dull knives require more force, which increases the risk of slips and injuries.

 • Sanitize your workspace: After cutting raw chicken, thoroughly disinfect your cutting board and any surfaces that come into contact with the meat.
 Consider using a dedicated plastic cutting board for raw meat that can be easily sanitized in the dishwasher.